jaym93/gtplaces/README.md

 ## TODO:
   * Need to fix SSH access to github.gatech.edu for pulling the codebase directly from the repository.
 Tested with manually adding the source code to the container.
   * Decide on how best to pass the Environment Variables
+  * As per the code, the application is running on port 5000, so use the following to start the container (as a daemon)

+    ```docker run -d -p 80:5000 -e <DB_USERNAME> -e <DB_PASSWORD> <image_name>```

+    Note that we are passing the required environment variables for connecting to the DB service while starting the container.
+Could be done by mentioning them in the Dockerfile as well.
+Needs to be decided.

 ### Requirement of a new Branch
 This branch ```gtmobile-gtplaces/docker_api_dev``` will only be used for development purposes.